mitodl/ol-infrastructure/pipelines/infrastructure/grizzly/README.md

 ## Caveats

-* These pipelines will only work in from the `infrastructure` team on the _Production_ Concourse environment.
-This is the only place that vault has the secrets required by this pipeline.
+* These pipelines will only work from the `infrastructure` team on the _Production_ Concourse environment.
+This is the only place that vault has the secrets required by this pipeline definition.
-* The secrets in value contain an `admin` API token for each Grafana environment.
-By default these expire just 24 hours after creation, so if you need to recreate them for some reason, pay attention to the TTL.
+* The secrets in vault contain an `admin` API token for each Grafana environment.
 * Right now, the process will only synchronize one DashboardFolder and the dashboards it contains.
 No other resources are copied from one environment to another.
+* Don't ever put secrets in your dashboards, like in a description or comment, because the entire definition will be stored in a [public git repo](https://github.com/mitodl/grafana-dashboards).
+* After a dashboard is sync'd to QA or Production, you can certinally edit the dashboard there but it will be overwritten by this process the next time it runs (every hour right now).
+So, make your changes in the CI definition of the dashboard too.

 ## For best results